robotpilot/turtlebot3_wiki/docs/source/bringup.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

 ..
-WARNING:: Follow the instructions and do at your ``TurtleBot`` without roscore command.
+WARNING:: This instruction is intended to be run on the remote PC.
+If you are following the instruction on ``TurtleBot``, please do NOT run *roscore* command.

 ..
-WARNING:: Check if the IP addresses on each devices are set correctly.
+WARNING:: Check if IP address on each device is set correctly.

 ..
-WARNING:: The buzzer alarm is continuously sounded and the robot's actuator operation is stopped when the battery of the robot reaches 11V.
-The battery must be charged when the buzzer alarm sounds.
+WARNING:: When the battery voltage is lower than 11V, the buzzer alarm will continuously sound and actuators will be disabled.
+The battery must be recharged when the buzzer alarm sounds.

 Bringup the TurtleBot3
 ----------------------

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.
+TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
+Shortcut key for terminal is Ctrl-Alt-T.

 [``Remote PC``] Run roscore.